Treatment of dual diagnosis and co-occurring disorders

 Those with co-occurring disorders face complex challenges.
 They have increased rates of relapse and hospitalisation until correctly diagnosed.
 At our rehab in Thailand, we will administer comprehensive biopsychosocial assessments and medical exams, as well as coordinating with any pre-existing or current medical or mental health professionals in order to ensure accurate diagnoses and formulate appropriate treatment plans.

-Treatment of Dual Diagnosis in Thailand
+Treatment of Co-Occurring Addictions in Thailand

 Our integrated treatment approach involves a seamless blending of interventions into a single coherent treatment package developed with a consistent philosophy and approach.
 With this approach, both disorders (substance abuse and mental health) are considered primary.
 Integrated treatment can improve results and outcomes.